DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in story points - 2

 C.
-a) Title - User Interface - Sign up page:
+a) Title - Sign up page:
 b) User story opening sentence - As a patient I want to enter my Sign up details so that I can create my patient profile.
 c) Additional details - The new patient will enter the email/username, create a new password and other required details for having access to the patient intake forms.
 d) Estimated in story points - 1

 D.
-a) Title - User Interface - Navigation / progress bar
+a) Title - Progress Indicator
 b) User Story opening sentence - As a patient I want to navigate and view my progress while using the patient intake portal so that I can navigate to another section or return to a section that was not fully filled out.
 c) Additional details - The navigation bar should be able to redirect the user to the desired location in the application and at the same time show the current location while filling the form.
 d) Estimated in Story Points - 2